ComposeCode/RHEL7-RHCE-course-helper/chapter8/section8-1.md

 - /etc/sysconfig/samba: Contains directives used at Samba startup.
 Stores Samba startup configuration.
 - /var/lib/samba/private/smbpasswd: Maintains Samba user passwords.
 This file is usd for authentication purposes.
 - /var/log/samba: Directory location for Samba logs.

+- The smb.conf is the primary configuration file for setting up a samba server.
+You specify share definitions and set parameter vlues to modify their behavior.
+This file has two major sections: Global Settings and Share definitions.

+- Global settings: defines the directives that affect the verall samba server behavior and includes options for networking, logging, standalone server, domain members, domain controller, browser control, name resolution, printing, and file systems.

+- Share definitions sets share-specific directives for home and custom shares.
+Most settings in the global section are applied to all other sections in the file provided the other sections do not have them defined explicitly.